Music of Austria: Electronic music

 There is a vital electronic music scene in Austria.
 Groups and artists include Parov Stelar, Bernhard Fleischmann, Kruder and Dorfmeister and Elektro Guzzi.
 Drum 'n' Bass also has a healthy reputation, with internationally successful Artists like Camo & Krooked, Disaszt, Ill.Skillz and Mefjus.

 Neue Deutsche Härte

 Neue Deutsche Härte (New German Hardness) is most popular in Austria and the rest of the German Sprachraum.
 Notable bands include Stahlhammer and L'Âme Immortelle, both of which have had some international success.
 The German band Samsas Traum is now based in Austria as well.

 Eurovision success

 In 2014, Conchita Wurst won the Eurovision Song Contest representing Austria.
 Conchita Wurst is a drag queen portrayed by Thomas "Tom" Neuwirth, which sparked some controversy.
 Following the win, the 60th anniversary Eurovision was held in Vienna in 2015.
 This was the second Eurovision contest to be held in Austria, first one being in 1967, after the winning performance Merci, Chérie by Udo Jürgens.

-Austria won the Eurovision Song Contest a third time in 2025 with the song "Wasted Love" by Viennese opera singer JJ.
-Austria will host the Eurovision Song Contest in 2026, with the host city set to be decided in the coming months.
+Austria won the Eurovision Song Contest a third time in 2025 with the song "Wasted Love" by Viennese opera singer JJ and then hosted the Eurovision Song Contest 2026 in Vienna.